fmoor/edgedb-docs/doc/edgeql/scope.rst

     | +-----------------------------+ |
     +---------------------------------+

-To illustrate the peculiar signature of ``IN`` operator it can be put in a tuple next to an aggregate function, such as :eql:func:`count`.
-The ``IN`` operator's second operand creates its own sub-scope (because, intuitively, the membership is checked against the set as a whole).
-The example above shows that ``Issue.watchers`` exist independently in parallel scopes in ``IN`` operator and in :eql:func:`count`.
+To illustrate the peculiar signature of :eql:op:`IN` operator it can be put in a tuple next to an aggregate function, such as :eql:func:`count`.
+The :eql:op:`IN` operator's second operand creates its own sub-scope (because, intuitively, the membership is checked against the set as a whole).
+The example above shows that ``Issue.watchers`` exist independently in parallel scopes in :eql:op:`IN` operator and in :eql:func:`count`.

 Last but not least, this is how the scopes in a complex query may apply: